Mmesek/mmesek.github.io/content/Journal/Interrail 2024/Day 5/index.md

 The hatted traveller was going to Berlin as a last place before heading home to Vienna in Austria, which meant we only shared trains up until Hamburg.
 Then, on a platform waiting for next connection, I've spotted the same red hoodie from Copenhagen, so there was a chance he was also going to Amsterdam.
 Which now I've decided to approach too. and he was going there indeed!

 He was from Spain and was also using [paper version](https://www.interrail.eu/en/info) of a pass.
 We talked it could be a nice souvenir, if not for the fact that you need to send the paper back after the trip, which he apparently didn't know before.

+On one of our connection trains we got pastries in the cafe at the station.
+Although...
+I should probably lay off crossaint's at some point for my budget sake...

 At one point, it was still possible to take a different train and go to Cologne where my friend was for Gamescom (which was also a part of my [original](../day-0) itinerary).
 However at the same time as I wanted to go to Amsterdam specifically for Friday/Saturday, I've stayed the course.